 The rationale behind this strategy is simple.
 In general, customers are more attracted towards discount offers - with the x% off sign particular tempting buyers to make a purchase.

 The reason why this strategy might work is simple.
 Firstly, the customers probably are unaware of a product's regular market price, so the “discount” sign is considered as a “lower price”.
-Also, consumer loyalty plays important role in customer retention - so a customer is loyal to a brand or retailer they will keep buying from there regardless of high pricing or a sale.
+Also, consumer loyalty plays an important role in customer retention - so if a customer is loyal to a brand or retailer they will keep buying from there regardless of high pricing or a sale.

 How does it work?